Travellers from the UK have had a turbulent time. The pound's taken a hammering; and Brexit means that flight compensation rules might change.

 Dynamic currency conversion

-Dynamic currency conversion or DCC is when an overseas credit card payment is converted to the cardholder's own currency by the retailer, rather than the currency of the country they are paying in.
+Dynamic currency conversion (DCC) is when an overseas credit card payment is converted to the cardholder's own currency by the retailer, rather than the currency of the country they are paying in.

-This is because the customer is charged a fairly hefty 4% DCC fee by the credit card issuer to convert the transaction into their home currency, and they are often unaware of the fee when they make the decision.
+This is because the customer is charged a hefty 4% DCC fee by the credit card issuer to convert the transaction.
+They are often unaware of the fee when they make the decision.

 Here are some more important things to remember about DCC:

-- DCC is operated in many places such as eateries, shops and hotels, and in many countries - mostly throughout Europe but also in the United States.
+- DCC is used in many places such as restaurants, shops and hotels, and in many countries - mostly throughout Europe, but also in the United States

 Some credit cards offer emergency cash and card replacement services while abroad, so it's worth finding out about these and jotting down the phone numbers before you go.

-A number of credit cards also offer emergency help if the worst does happen, from providing advice and sending messages to arranging transport and finding medical and/or legal help.
+Several credit cards also offer emergency help if the worst does happen - from providing advice and sending messages to arranging transport and finding medical and/or legal help.